Welcome to the Department of Anesthesiology newsletter!

 It will soon be fall, and with that change of season, interview season for residency will begin.
 It is always a difficult decision which residents to rank in what order.
 Almost all of the candidates are highly qualified, personable and have a dedication to our specialty.
 We will interview more than 100 applicants for the 10 available slots.
 There are eight intern or PGY-I positions available and two PGY-II positions.

 This is our first issue of The Pulse.
 I would be remiss if I didn’t extoll the hard work done by our newsletter editor, Dr. Sara Robertson.
-She is the driving force behind this publication and I look forward to seeing subsequent issues.
+She is the driving force behind this publication, and I look forward to seeing subsequent issues.

 As chair, I would love to hear from you.
 Feel free to contact me with suggestions, ideas and ways in which the residency and department can help!
-My e-mail is email@example.com or feel free to call the department at 4-5931.
+My email is firstname.lastname@example.org or feel free to call the department at 4-5931.

 2500 North State Street